 How to get there

 You can fly to Sir Seewoosagur Ramgoolam International Airport in Mauritius (Airport code: MRU) via the Middle East, including the UAE (with Emirates via Dubai – 6 hours) or Turkey (via Istanbul with Turkish Airlines – 9.5 hours).
-You can also fly from London with British Airways (12 hours) and Air Mauritius and Air France from Paris (11 hours) There are also flights from Nairobi in Kenya (4 hours), Johannesburg in South Africa (4 hours), Kuala Lumpur in Malaysia (7 hours), Perth in Australia (8 hours) and Madagascar (2 hours) with Air Mauritius.
+You can also fly from London with British Airways (12 hours) and Air Mauritius and Air France from Paris (11 hours) There are also flights from Nairobi in Kenya with Kenya Airways (4 hours), Johannesburg in South Africa with Air Mauritius or South African Airways (4 hours), Kuala Lumpur in Malaysia, (7 hours), Perth in Australia (8 hours) and Madagascar (2 hours) with Air Mauritius.

 What to pack